Anurni/L2-Swe-news-simplifier-L2326/README.md

 This repository holds my code (two Jupyter notebooks), data, and report for the final course project of LT2326.

 Note that due to memory issues, the fine-tuned models are not available in this repository.
 Also note that the data (D-wikipedia dataset) used for the fine-tuning in Notebook 1 is compressed in this repository.
-Both the models as well as extracted data can be found on the mltgpu at:
+Both the models as well as extracted data (as well as all the files that are have been uploaded in this repository) can be found on the mltgpu at:

 ```bash
 /home/gusniemian@GU.GU.SE/L2-Swe-news-simplifier-L2326